emilyolafson/stroke-graph-matching/README.md

-### Functional reorganization is related to motor recovery and structural disruption
+### Capture functional network reorganization using graph matching

 This repository contains code to replicate analyses from the paper "Functional reorganization is related to motor recovery and structural disruption" by Olafson and colleagues.